AnkBurov/CUCM-force-logouter/README.md

 # CUCM force logouter #
-* The application scans log file folder, for each file starts a new thread - file listener and for each shared line message constructs and sends through CUCM API logout message for each isSharedLine = true phone
+* The application scans log file folder, for each file starts a new thread - file listener and for each shared line message constructs and sends through CUCM API logout message for each isSharedLine = true phone and also sends login (for specified in properties tech end user) message to to kick out previous user.
+* Each logout message can be send for each phone not earlier than specified amount of time.

 ## Requirements ##
 * JRE 1.8